 If you know someone at risk

-Contact the police if you think that a girl or young woman is in danger of FGM and is still in the UK.
+Contact the police if you think that a girl or young woman is in immediate danger of FGM.

 Foreign and Commonwealth Office